I’m often shocked by the websites of some people who approach me to do SEO work for them.

 Research shows that 46% of website visitors claim that website design is their number one criteria for determining the credibility of a company. http://www.business2community.com/social-media/104-fascinating-social-media-marketing-statistics-2014-2015-01084935

-If your website is small enough to check manually, go through every page and main feature to check it is functioning okay: this includes contact forms, download features, calculators, etc.
+If your website is small enough to check manually, go through every page and main feature to check if it is functioning okay: this includes contact forms, download features, calculators, etc.

 If your website is too big to check manually, use these tools to automate the process: